Louis-Anselme Longa: Biography

-He studied design in Paris with Paul Delaroche, and had his first exhibit at the Salon in 1835.
+He studied design in Paris with Paul Delaroche, and had his first exhibit at the Salon of 1835.
 Originally, he appears to have been attracted to the troubador style.

 In 1841, he was hired by the "Commission d'exploration scientifique d'Algérie" and employed as a painter and draftsman's assistant to accompany an expedition.
 He went to Algiers first, but did most of his work in the region surrounding Constantine, which had recently been occupied by French troops.
 Eventually, 138 portraits and scenes were completed and delivered to Jean-de-Dieu Soult, Chairman of the Commission.
 They are currently in the possession of the Muséum National d'Histoire Naturelle.
 In regard to his portraits, Longa was accused by his superior, Colonel Bory de Saint-Vincent, of departing from their original scientific and didactic intent, but Longa's approach was defended by Soult.

 From 1843 to 1847, some of the more notable paintings were presented at the Salon.
 His experiences and drawings were also turned into a "report", published by the new journal L'Illustration, with text by Alphonse Castaing (1822-1888).